Carmarthen railway station: Gwili Railway

-Historically, the line to Aberystwyth and Llandeilo continued beyond the station across the River Towy past the site of the goods yard (now a builders yard) and then through a cutting (that has since been buried under the Carmarthen eastern by-pass dual carriageway) to as far as the former Abergwili Junction.
+Historically, the line to Aberystwyth and Llandeilo continued beyond the station across the River Towy, past the site of the goods yard (now a builders yard).
+It then ran through a cutting, which has since been buried under the Carmarthen eastern by-pass dual carriageway, as far as the former Abergwili Junction.

 The Aberystwyth line then turned north out to Bronwydd Arms.
 From Abergwili Junction northwards, the railway trackbed resumes and is owned by the preserved Gwili Railway which runs preserved trains along part of the Aberystwyth line, through the valley of the River Gwili, from Abergwili Junction, through Bronwydd Arms and Llwyfan Cerrig, to as far as Danycoed en route, close to Cynwyl Elfed.

 The Gwili Railway aims to restore a further 3+1/2 mi of track, again following the course of the River Gwili, past Cynwyl Elfed and further up the valley to Llanpumpsaint.

-Modern facilities
+Facilities

 The current station is fully staffed, with the ticket office on platform 1 staffed all week.
 A self-service ticket machine is provided for use and for collecting pre-paid tickets.
-A buffet and newsagents shop ("The Coracle Buffet") is available here, along with toilets and a waiting room on platform 1; platform 2 has a shelter and bench seating.
+A buffet and newsagents, The Coracle Buffet, is available here, along with toilets and a waiting room on platform 1; platform 2 has a shelter and bench seating.

 Train running information is provided by digital CIS displays, timetable posters and automated announcements.
-Step-free access is available to both platforms, though platform 2 requires the use of a foot crossing - wheelchair users are advised not to use this without assistance.
+Step-free access is available to both platforms, though platform 2 requires the use of a foot crossing; wheelchair users are advised not to use this without assistance.
 Station signs are bilingual, in English and Welsh.